MillenniumMachines/millenniummachines.github.io/docs/milo_2.0/manual/chapters/90_x_axis_and_xy_joiner.md

 MILEY SUB-ASSEMBLY A

-Mount Z Axis Carriages
-Follow the instructions from earlier and mount and tram the Z Axis Carriages to the
-Z Axis Mount Plate
+Mount Z axis carriages.
+Follow the instructions from earlier and mount and tram the Z Axis Carriages to the Z Axis Mount Plate

 | Item | Part | Qty |